 Dismayed by the overwhelming number of individuals prosecuted in the criminal justice system who suffer from traumatic childhoods and mental health disorders, such as substance use disorder, Lisa decided to pursue a career in clinical social work, earning a masters from Boston College.
 As a clinician, Lisa worked as an outpatient therapist providing addiction treatment to men and women on probation and parole, and then as a mental health clinician at Souza-Baranowski Correctional Center, the men's maximum security prison in Massachusetts.

 In 2014, Lisa returned to the practice of law with the public defender office, working in the district courts and drug courts; in 2017, she left the public defender office to pursue several advocacy projects.
 Currently, her law practice primarily focuses on representing juvenile lifers at parole hearings and special litigation in criminal cases involving drug addiction.

 Lisa is an outspoken advocate for criminal justice reform as it relates to the "war on drugs" and prison conditions.
-She has been featured on WBUR, testified at the State House, and is frequently a guest speaker and forum panelist on important criminal justice issues.
+She has been featured on WBUR, testified at the State House, and is frequently a guest speaker and forum panelist on criminal justice issues.
 She is on the Board of Directors for Prisoners' Legal Services and is the founder of EPIC (Ex-Prisoner Integration Center), a residence that will be dedicated to healing, wellness, and successful integration of former prisoners into the community.